ConventionHacker Summer Camp 2026

 What nightclubs are near DEF CON at the LVCC?

 Zouk Nightclub at Resorts World Las Vegas is the closest major club — 0.8 miles from the LVCC West Hall entrance, walkable in 15 minutes or a 5-minute rideshare.
-XS Nightclub and Encore Beach Club at Wynn Las Vegas are 1.5 miles away (10-minute rideshare).
+Encore Beach Club at Wynn Las Vegas is 1.5 miles away (10-minute rideshare) — note XS Nightclub at Wynn is closed for renovation Aug–Oct 2026.
 OMNIA Nightclub at Caesars Palace is 2 miles (12 minutes).
 The north Strip corridor is well-positioned for convention attendees.

 Can I go to pool parties during DEF CON week?